JSFunk

 • After you solve each problem, pause and add an annotation for how you would walk someone through arriving at that solution.
 It will help you more deeply understand your solution as well as help with your articulation during assessments (and future interviews).

 • We recommend spending some time solving the same problem using different iterators.
 For example, if you first solve a problem using a filter and map, try solving it again with a forEach and then again with a reduce.
-This will deeply your skillset greatly.
+This will deepen your skillset greatly.

 • jsFunk problems practice the skills you need for your M2 assessment but they are not necessarily structured exactly like the assessments.
 You are honing these problem solving and technical skills so that you can be a strong developer, not just so that you can pass the M2 assessment.